rlawrenc/cosc_304/labs/lab10/README_Unit13.md

 39. In the navigation menu, click Budget.

-40. Notice that you can now edit the interactive report, and also create a project.
+40. Notice that you can now edit the interactive report and create a project.
 In the navigation menu, click Access Control.

 41. As you have the Administrator privilege, you can access the Access Control Administration page.